Skip to main content

 Mathematics and Statistics Elective

-MATH 3550 Differential Equations (3 cr), MATH 4800 Probability Theory (3 cr)/STAT 4800 Probability Theory (3 cr), or MATH 4150 Number Theory (3 cr).
+MATH 3550 Differential Equations (3 cr), MATH 4800 Probability Theory (3 cr) or MATH 4150 Number Theory (3 cr).

 Geometry Requirement

 Students can satisfy the geometry requirement by completing either MATH 4410 Foundations of Geometry (3 cr) or MATH 4430 Non-Euclidean Geometry (3 cr).
 One of these two courses will typically be offered in the spring of odd-numbered years.
-Students may need to adjust their schedule accordingly.
+Students may need to adjust their schedules accordingly.

 Statistics Concentration